 Clearly, the opinions of experts are divided when it comes to selecting a winner out of the two.
 Both cats have their own advantages and limitations.
 For example, the tiger is a lone hunter for most of its life, and has more muscle mass.
 They are bigger in size and heavier in weight.
 Also, they have sharper and longer fangs and claws.
 A tiger is slightly faster, arguably more ferocious, and definitely more agile.
 It can easily swim in water and climb trees.
 Lions, on the other hand, are more resilient and valiant.
 They have experience putting down large enemies—as big as an elephant or a giraffe—albeit in a group.
 Lions also have experience combatting other lions in the wild in defense of their pride, something that tigers lack.

-Tigers are ferocious, and go for the kill, quickly launching powerful strikes on their opponents.
+Tigers are fierce predators, and go for the kill, quickly launching powerful strikes on their opponents.
 Lions first gauge the opponent’s strength by striking with a single paw in a duel.
 They generally take a bit more time to go all out on the opponent in an attack.
 Perhaps this is because, in the wild, they generally have other lions as backup.
 Tigers are impulsive attackers who like to go all out from the beginning.
 Perhaps they are conditioned through evolution to be more ferocious and always go for the quick kill.
 At times, this may backfire, as a tiger might lose energy faster, and if met with a resilient lion, the tiger may fall prey to the lion!

 While it cannot be unequivocally said who the winner would be, tigers seem like serious contenders for the King of Jungle, a moniker usually reserved for lions alone!